Back to InsightsPayroll & Compliance

 When in doubt, review wage and hour issues with a qualified HR or employment law professional.

-Not every payment to a worker should be treated the same way.
+Not every payment made to an employee should be treated the same way.

 Mistake 8: Waiting Too Long to Set Up Payroll Correctly